equinor/appsec-owasptop10wrkshp/prez/content/prolog.md

 ## What is - Security Champions

 - A community to promote secure development
-- 199 members
+- 250 members
 - Aim to train and give tools to it's members to adopt security in their daily work (SSDLC)
 - Be the voice of security within their team
   - Not their responsibility!
-- A safe community, there to help
+- A _safe_ community, there to help
 - Merch!

 ---

 ## Approx agenda

-- 09.00 - 09.50 - Intro, OWASP, CWE/CVE and Juice-Shop
+- 09.00 - 09.50 - Intro, OWASP and Juice-Shop
 - 10.00 - 10.50 - Risk A01
 - 11.00 - 11.50 - Risk A02 and Intro to risk A03
 - 12.00 - 12.30ish - **LUNCH**